 Stop the ATV, move the differential gear lock lever to position (a), and then push the differential gear lock switch in to the "LOCK" position.
 When the differential gear is locked, the differential gear lock indicator light "DIFF.
-LOCK" will come on along with the indicator " "" in the multi-function display.
+LOCK" will come on along with the indicator "當" in the multi-function display.

-1. On-Command differential gear lock switch "4WD"/"LOCK"
+On-Command differential gear lock switch "4WD"/"LOCK"

-To release the differential gear lock, stop the ATV and push the switch to the "4WD" position.
+To unlock the differential gear, stop the ATV and push the switch to the "4WD" position.

-- When the switch is set to "LOCK", the differential gear lock indicator and indicator light will flash until the differential gear is locked. - When the indicator and indicator light are flashing, turning the handlebar back and forth will help the differential gear lock to engage.
+- When the switch is set to "LOCK" or "4WD", the differential gear lock indicator and indicator light will flash until the differential gear is completely locked or unlocked. - When the indicator and indicator light are flashing, turning the handlebar back and forth will help the differential gear lock to engage or disengage.

-- Riding before the differential gear lock is properly engaged (e.g., when the indicator and indicator light are flashing) will cause the vehicle speed to be limited until engagement is complete. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 35 km/h (22 mi/h).
+- Riding before the differential gear is properly engaged or disengaged (e.g., when the indicator and indicator light are flashing) will cause the vehicle speed to be limited until the differential gear is completely engaged or disengaged. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 35 km/h (22 mi/h).
 However, if conditions require full engine power to be available, push and hold the override switch to disable the differential gear lock speed limiter.
 (See page 4-8 for a detailed explanation of this switch.)